-- 1. Pursuant to 22 CFR 96.27 (e), if an agency or person has previously been denied accreditation or approval, has withdrawn its application in anticipation of denial, or is reapplying for accreditation or approval after Cancellation, Refusal to Renew, or Temporary Debarment, IAAME may take the reasons underlying such actions into account when evaluating the agency or person for accreditation or approval, and may deny accreditation or approval on the basis of the previous action. - 2.
+- Pursuant to 22 CFR 96.27 (e), if an agency or person has previously been denied accreditation or approval, has withdrawn its application in anticipation of denial, or is reapplying for accreditation or approval after Cancellation, Refusal to Renew, or Temporary Debarment, IAAME must take the reasons underlying such actions into account when evaluating the agency or person for accreditation or approval, and may deny accreditation or approval on the basis of the previous action. - 2.
 An applicant who has been denied accreditation or approval may reapply to IAAME after a period of six (6) months.
 This allows the applicant time to address the deficiencies which led to the denial.
-The applicant may contact IAAME after the six (6) month period via the online Contact form.
+The applicant may contact IAAME after the six (6) month period by emailing contact@iaame.net to reapply.
 IAAME reserves the right to deny the applicant's request if IAAME determines the issues that led to the original denial have not been adequately addressed.